Overview

 Essential methods implemented:

-: unassigns an employee from a shift and updates the vacancy of the shift
+ShiftconstructorgetandsetmethodsassignEmployeeandunassignEmployeeassignEmployee: assigns an employee to a shift and updates the vacancy of the shiftunassignEmployee: unassigns an employee from a shift and updates the vacancy of the shift

 Justification: This class is an essential class that represents a work shift using date, period (in 4 hour blocks using indexing), employees on the shift and number of vacancies remaining to be filled.